Arunachal: 15-Year-Old Girl Commits Suicide at Naharlagun

 Naharlagun: A 15-year-old girl on Saturday committed suicide by hanging herself on a ceiling fan inside her room, informed Tumme Amo, SP Capital Complex.

-According to SP, Saturday night at 11 pm, an FIR was received from one Mrs Yabom Tali of Droma House ‘F’ Sector, Naharlagun , informing on the same day at about 9.40 pm, She ( the informant ) along with her youngest daughter, Oyin Tali were sitting in common room and her 15 year old third daughter took two stools (Muras) from common room to her own room.
+According to SP, Saturday night at 11 pm, an FIR was received from a woman residing at ‘F’ Sector, Naharlagun, informing on the same day at about 9.40 pm, She ( the informant ) along with her youngest daughter, were sitting in common room and her 15 year old third daughter took two stools (Muras) from common room to her own room.

 After some time, one of the complainant’s neighbour brought cake for them.
 So, the complainant knocked the door , but the room was locked from inside, and there was no any sound or response.